ChristophHaag/SteamVR-OpenHMD/Readme.md

 * leftcontroller and rightcontroller are the indices for the controllers.
 There are no separate trackers for controllers for now but it's easy to hack in.

 If the config file is not available (probably only works on linux), default values are used.
 Change them in ohmd_config.h.

-# TODO

-* controller buttons!! currently pressing any button does nothing
-* controller models!
-* default to first hmd and first two controllers that are found instead of hardcoded values.
-Experiment with https://github.com/ChristophHaag/openhmddialog
-* update tracking data in a separate thread
-* vector acceleration values? may improve tracking?